raymasooda/Neuronal-Calcium-Dynamics/Thalamocortical/README.md

 Code to process two-photon calcium imaging data of simultaneous 2-channel recordings of thalamic boutons (GCaMP6f) and cortical dendrites (jRGECO1a) in layer 1 of the posterior parietal cortex of mice.
-Recordings were done during various probabilistic Go/NoGo paradigms.
+Recordings were done during various Go/NoGo paradigms.